Hurwitz-Brill-Noether theory via K3 surfaces and stability conditions: Wall-crossing for special Mukai vectors

 \section{Wall-crossing for special Mukai vectors}

-In this section we show how, by choosing a polarization $H_{\epsilon}$ with $\epsilon>0$ sufficiently small, wall-crossing for Mukai vectors of the form $(r_0,H-a_0E,s_0)$ ($a_0\in\bZ_{\geq0}$) becomes significantly simpler.
-More precisely, we show in Proposition \ref{prop-main-wallcrossing} that actual walls for $v$ intersecting the vertical axis $b=0$ admit an explicit description: they can be classified into two types, according to the shape of destabilizing short exact sequences.
+In this section we show how, by choosing a suitable polarization $H_{\epsilon}$, wall-crossing for Mukai vectors of the form $(r_0,H-a_0E,s_0)$ ($a_0\in\bZ_{\geq0}$) becomes significantly simpler.
+We show in Proposition \ref{prop-main-wallcrossing} that actual walls for $v$ intersecting the vertical axis $b=0$ admit an explicit description and can be classified into two types, according to the shape of destabilizing short exact sequences.
+The following key lemma will be applied repeatedly: